 Extrajudicial means outside the court.
-An extrajudicial measure is a way of holding you accountable for your actions without going through a traditional court process.
+An extrajudicial measure is a way of holding teenagers accountable for their actions without going through the traditional court process.

-When the police stop you, they decide whether an extrajudicial measure is the best way to deal with your case.
-If they decide on an extrajudicial measure, you will not have to go to court.
+When police stop a teenager, they decide whether an extrajudicial measure is the best way to deal with the teen’s case.
+If the police decide on an extrajudicial measure, the teenager will not have to go to court.

-These are the extrajudicial measures police can take, depending on what you’ve done:
+These are the extrajudicial measures police can take, depending on what the teenager has done:

-- They can refer you to an Organisme de justice alternative or OJA (alternative justice organization).
+- They can refer the teenager to an Organisme de justice alternative or OJA (alternative justice organization).

-If you are stopped by the police, they must tell you about these rights:
+If a teenager is stopped by the police, the police officer must tell the teen about these rights:

-The police must record what happened in a database kept by the Centre des renseignements policiers du Québec (CRPQ).
-This means that, for the next two years, police officers throughout Quebec will be able to see that the police caught you for doing something wrong and how they decided to deal with your case.
-If you commit another crime, the police will know that an extrajudicial measure was taken against you in the past.
+Even if the police decide to do nothing, they must record what happened in a database kept by the Centre des renseignements policiers du Québec (CRPQ or Quebec police information centre).
+This means that, for the next two years, police officers throughout Quebec will be able to see that the police stopped the teenager.
+Officers will also be able to see how the case was dealt with.
+If the teenager is accused of another crime, the police will know that an extrajudicial measure was taken against him in the past.

 Referral to an Organisme de justice alternative (OJA)

-An Organisme de justice alternative or OJA (alternative justice organization) is an organization that serves the community.
-One of the OJA’s roles is to work with teens who are in trouble with the law and people who have been victims of crimes.
+An Organisme de justice alternative or OJA (alternative justice organization) is a community organization that works with teenagers accused of crimes and with victims of crimes.

-If the police refer you to an OJA, a professional who works at the OJA will contact you within a few weeks.
-The professional will recommend that you take part in an activity or program that is meant to help you.
+If the police refer a teenager to an OJA, a professional who works at the OJA will contact the teen within a few weeks.
+The professional will recommend that the teenager take part in an activity or program that is meant to help him.

-You will usually have to go to information and awareness sessions.
+The teenager will usually have to go to information and awareness sessions.
 They last about two hours.
-Your parents will be asked to go with you.
+The OJA will ask the parents to attend as well.

-At the end of the activity, your case will be over.
-You will not have to go to court.
+At the end of the activity, the teenager’s case will be over.
+He will not have to go to court.

-What if the police do not take extrajudicial measures in your case?
+What if the police decide not to take extrajudicial measures

-If this is your situation, the police will send your case to the criminal and penal prosecuting attorney.
-This is a government lawyer, often called the prosecutor, who brings cases to court against people accused of crimes.
+In cases like this, the police will send the file to the prosecutor.
+This is a government lawyer who brings cases to court against people accused of crimes.
+Prosecutors are officially called criminal and penal prosecuting attorneys.
 The prosecutor will decide what will happen next.